Common Georgia Lawn Weeds

 Crabgrass

-Crabgrass appears as a light green clump of grass with coarse leaves and it spreads out into a star-shape with many ‘legs’ as it grows.
+Crabgrass appears as a light green clump of grass with coarse leaves, and it spreads out into a star shape with many ‘legs’ as it grows.
 These extensions can develop their own root system when they touch the ground, which is how it creeps around your yard like a crab.
-It’s often found along the edge of driveways, in sidewalk cracks, and bare spots in your lawn.
+It’s often found along the edge of driveways, in sidewalk cracks, and in bare spots in your lawn.
 Even though it is an annual plant and only lives a single season, one plant can produce up to 150,000 seeds that spread with the wind, causing it to quickly take over your lawn, leaving bare spots in its wake!

 How to Get Rid of Crabgrass